-B.1: The overall objective: Elimination of dog mediated human rabies
+B- The overall objective: Elimination of dog mediated human rabies

-- In the Middle East, the majority of reports clearly showed that there was a suspicion of severe underreporting, both, in human and in animal cases.
+In the Middle East, most reports clearly showed that there was a suspicion of severe underreporting, both, in human and in animal cases.
 Rabies seems to occur mainly in rural areas, where more vulnerable populations are located (access to health facilities limited, lower education level).
 In general, the diagnostic capabilities (infrastructure and training of personnel) revealed to be minimal or poor which additionally contributes to underreporting.
-Human cases are rarely confirmed by laboratory testing and solely based on observation of clinical signs and exposure history. - National Authorities when designing the rabies control strategy should define the objectives to be achieved, the activities to be implemented, and the expected outcomes.
-The strategy should include a rabies control programme and a work plan to guide the implementation of activities as well as setting a budget and a timeline. - In the development of rabies elimination strategies, it is important to provide a detailed description of the rabies situation in the country.
+Human cases are rarely confirmed by laboratory testing and solely based on observation of clinical signs and exposure history.